napari/napari.github.io/tutorials/points.md

 ## next steps

 Hopefully this tutorial has given you a detailed understanding of the `Points` layer, including how to create one and control its properties.
 To learn more about some of the other layer types that **napari** supports checkout some more of our tutorials listed below.
-The [shapes layer](shapes.md) tutorial is a great one to try next as it supports more complex shapes and interactivity.
+The [shapes layer](shapes.md) tutorial is a great one to try next as it describes more complex shapes and interactivity.

 ## all tutorials